Frankenstein (miniseries): Plot

-Victor reluctantly agrees.
-Clerval tries to talk Victor out of his mission.
-Horrified by the idea that creating a mate for the Creature might lead to the breeding of an entire race of creatures, he abandons the project, destroying the notebook in which he had recorded the method by which he had brought the male Creature to life and then setting fire to the not-yet-living Bride.
+Victor reluctantly agrees, but he eventually abandons the project and destroys the Creature's "bride", aghast at the possibility of breeding of an entire race of creatures.
 Furious, the Creature swears vengeance against Victor, promising to "be with him on his wedding night," and, shortly after, murders Clerval.
-Victor is imprisoned for the murder and suffers a mental breakdown.
-After being acquitted, and with his health renewed, he returns home with his father.
-Once home, Victor marries Elizabeth, but on the evening of the wedding, the Creature sneaks into the bedroom and strangles her to death.
+Victor is briefly imprisoned for the murder but is eventually acquitted.
+Victor returns home with his father and marries Elizabeth, but on their wedding night, the Creature sneaks into the bedroom and strangles her to death.
 Victor's father goes mad with grief.
 Victor vows to hunt down and destroy the Creature.
 After months of pursuit, the two end up in the Arctic Circle, near the North Pole.

 After hearing Frankenstein's story, Walton relents and agrees to head for home.
 Frankenstein begs the captain to finish off what he could not, as the creature cannot be left alive.
-Close to death, he sees the ghost of his beloved wife beckoning to him, and dies shortly after.
-Walton soon after discovers the Creature on his ship, mourning over Frankenstein's body.
-Walton hears the Creature's misguided reasons for his vengeance as well as expressions of remorse.
-Frankenstein's death has not brought him any peace.
-Rather, his crimes have increased his misery and alienation; he has found only his own emotional ruin in the destruction of his creator and feels once again abandoned.
-He vows to kill himself on his own funeral pyre so that no others will ever know of his existence.
-Walton watches as the Creature, carrying his creator's body, wanders off into the icy wastes of the arctic never to be seen again.
+He sees Elizabeth's ghost beckoning to him and dies shortly after.
+Walton soon after discovers the Creature on his ship, mourning over Victor's body.
+The Creature expresses remorse for what he did to Victor and his loved ones, and vows to kill himself on his own funeral pyre.
+Walton watches as the Creature, carrying his creator's body, wanders off into the icy wasteland of the arctic, never to be seen again.